JettIsOnTheNet/HashNeRF-pytorch/README.md

+# HashNeRF-pytorch-MPS
+Slightly altered fork of HashNeRF-pytorch that will run using Apple Metal Performance Shaders on M series hardware.
+Some operators in MPS backend are not supported such as aten::cumprod.out.
+Uses RAdam from torch, not the included radam.py.
+This was only an experiment to see if I could get it to run on MPS.
+While it does run, current performance is very slow to the point of being unusable.
+However, I have committed it anyway for my own future reference.
+Requires pytorch-2.0 nightly, as `torch.set_default_device("mps")` is not available in current. [see this issue](https://github.com/pytorch/pytorch/issues/82296)

 # HashNeRF-pytorch
 [Instant-NGP](https://github.com/NVlabs/instant-ngp) recently introduced a Multi-resolution Hash Encoding for neural graphics primitives like [NeRFs](https://www.matthewtancik.com/nerf).
 The original NVIDIA implementation mainly in C++/CUDA, based on [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn), can train NeRFs upto 100x faster!